-I love working in, with, and for communities.
+We love working in, with, and for communities.

 Kanban is a popular agile framework for continual improvement.
 It uses flow-based methods to visualize work processes in a Kanban board.
 The key tenet of Kanban is limiting work-in-progress to expose/alleviate bottlenecks and increase the amount of work that reaches the stage of “done.”
-Kanban can be applied anywhere, and I have experience implementing it for program management in interdisciplinary, cross-department work in a post-secondary setting.
+Kanban can be applied anywhere, and we have experience implementing it for program management in interdisciplinary, cross-department work in a post-secondary setting.

 Research Administration & Project Management

-I will work with you to lay out a project scope and develop a flat project budget with deliverables.
+When you contact us, we will work with you to lay out a project scope and develop a flat project budget with deliverables.